zopefoundation/zc.async/src/zc/async/README_2.txt

 The required registrations can be installed for you by the ``zc.async.configure.base`` function.
-Most other examples in this package, such as those in the `Usage`_ section, use this in their test setup.
+Most other examples in this package, such as those in the :ref:`usage` section, use this in their test setup.

 Again, for a quick start, you might just want to use the helper